Pietro Scarcella: Early years with Volpe

 Scarcella was born on 12 July 1950 in Castellammare del Golfo, Sicily.
 He immigrated to Canada with his family at the age of nine, and obtained Canadian citizenship in 1971.
-In the early 1970s, Scarcella worked at a parking lot in downtown Toronto where one of Toronto mob bosses, Paul Volpe's brothers used to park his car.
+In the early 1970s, Scarcella worked at a parking lot in downtown Toronto where Paul Volpe, the caporegime of the Buffalo crime family's Toronto-area crew, and his brothers used to park his car.
 This allowed him to establish a connection with Volpe, as Scarcella became his personal driver.

 In 1980, Scarcella was charged in connection with a commissions scam at a disposal company and was found guilty of writing phony invoices.
-The Buffalo crime family also operated in Toronto and Hamilton, and in 1981, hired former Satan's Choice MC hitman Cecil Kirby to kill Scarcella and Volpe in an arrangement with Rocco Remo and Cosimo Commisso of the Commisso family of Toronto.
+Buffalo crime family was displeased with how Vople operated in Toronto and Hamilton.
+In 1981, Rocco Remo and Cosimo Commisso of the Commisso family of Toronto hired former Satan's Choice MC hitman Cecil Kirby to kill Scarcella and Volpe.
 However, the plot was foiled when Kirby turned Royal Canadian Mounted Police informant.
 During a conversation on 31 March 1981, Commisso told Kirby that he needed the approval of an unnamed higher authority before he could give the orders to kill Volpe.
 When Kirby asked "What about Volpe?", Commisso replied: "I'm waiting for an answer, OK?"
 On 23 April 1981, Commisso told Kirby that Scarcella could not be killed until he received permission from the unnamed authority, but he had the approval to kill Volpe.
 Commisso stated: "Ah, Scarcella, forget about it for now.
 Just don't worry about it for now", leading Kirby to ask "For how long?".
 Commisso replied: "A month, two months, we don't know yet.
 There's another guy".
 When Kirby asked "What the fuck is going on?", Commisso answered: "There's another guy I want you to take care of instead of him."
 Kirby later testified against Rocco Remo and Cosimo Commisso in 1982, and were arrested by the RCMP and charged with conspiracy to commit murder.

 Scarcella moved up in Volpe's organization, having a hand in running the gambling and loan-sharking operations, while also working on schemes where they would be paid kickbacks from both the union and the developers for negotiating construction contracts.
 However, in November 1983, Volpe was found dead in the trunk of his BMW at Pearson International Airport; Scarcella is said to be the last one to see Volpe alive before his unsolved murder.
 After Volpe's death, Scarcella forged closer ties with the Montreal Mafia, the Rizzuto crime family, who were also Sicilian.
+On 29 January 2002, Juan Ramon Fernandez, the Toronto agent of the Rizzuto family, was recorded in a wiretapped phone call to the Hells Angel Steven "Tiger" Lindsay discussing having Scarcella murder Constantin "Big Gus" Alvizos, whom Fernandez accused of stealing $600,000 from the Rizzuto family.